Homestay Host Agreement Contract

-Our short-term Experience Technology homestay students need a slightly different level of care and attention from their Hosts.
-These are students who are all coming from one high school, college or educational organization to experience Canadian culture and participate in a study program designed by Experience Technology.
+Our short-term Experience America homestay students need a slightly different level of care and attention from their Hosts.
+These are students who are all coming from one high school, college or educational organization to experience Canadian culture and participate in a study program designed by Experience America.
 Often these students visit with an administrator or teacher from their school that has certain expectations about how they should conduct themselves during their visit to The United States.
-The ET team will provide you with the specific requirements for Each group of students prior to their arrival and will ensure you have all your questions answered in regards to those requirements.
+The EA team will provide you with the specific requirements for Each group of students prior to their arrival and will ensure you have all your questions answered in regards to those requirements.

 Students under 18 years of age

 Experience America or the visiting schools representative will operate as the each students, Parent and Legal Guardian in the case where our short-term students are under 18 years of age.

 each set of short-term students you receive will expect a pick up and drop off on their arrival and departure day, at a location specified by EA.

 If your student is going out please ask them where they are going and approximately what time they will be home.
 If your student is returning home late in the evening remind them to take a taxi, bus, or other public transportation option, rather than walk.